Nike-Inc/gimme-aws-creds/README.md

   - call - OTP via Voice call
   - sms - OTP via SMS message
 - resolve_aws_alias - y or n.
 If yes, gimme-aws-creds will try to resolve AWS account ids with respective alias names (default: n).
 This option can also be set interactively in the command line using `-r` or `--resolve parameter`
+- remember_device - y or n.
+If yes, the MFA device will be remembered by Okta service for a limited time.
+This option can also be set interactively in the command line using `-m` or `--remember-device`

 ## Usage